gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-boilerplate.md

 Title: WebGL Boilerplate
+Description: Some of the code you need for all WebGL programs

 This is a continuation from <a href="webgl-fundamentals.html">WebGL Fundamentals</a>.
 WebGL sometimes appears complicated to learn because most lessons